alexandradecarvalho/programming-fundamentals/think-python/think-python.md

 A **search** is a pattern of computation that traverses a sequence and returns when it finds what we are looking for.

+#### 7. Looping and counting

+**Counter** is another pattern of computation, which counts the total number of occurrences of a given thing, by looping over something and incrementing each time it finds the wanted result.

+#### 8. String methods

+A **method** is like a function - it takes arguments and returns a value - but the object we want to apply it to, instead of being an argument inside the brackets, is in the form of dot notation.
+A method call is called an **invocation**.

+#### 9. The `in` operator

+The word `in` is a *boolean* operator that takes two strings and returns `True` if the first appears as a substring in the second.

+#### 10. String comparison

+The relational operators work on strings.
+In Python, all the uppercase letters come before all the lowercase letters.